Rachel

 About

-Dr. Reetzke is an assistant professor and a certified and licensed speech-language pathologist at the Center for Autism and Relation Disorders (CARD).
+Dr. Rachel Reetzke is director of the EEG Core and the Brain and Behavioral Development Lab (BBDL), as well as a faculty member in the Center for Autism Services, Science and Innovation (CASSITM) and the Center for Movement Studies at Kennedy Krieger Institute.
 She is also an assistant professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Research Summary: